PeptideWitch/PeptideWitch/README.md

 *****RUNNING PEPWITCH:*****

-Using the same anaconda command prompt, run PepWitch by navigating to the folder PeptideWitch lives in and entering:
+Using the same anaconda or command prompt, run PepWitch by cd navigating to the folder PeptideWitch lives in and entering:

 PeptideWitch1.2.py